Ununtuplicate/100commit/README.md

 Start of day 19 commit
 End of day 19 commit

+Joke used for day 20

+Start of day 21 commit

 This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup